 The StarBlast would make a great telescope for a kid with some supervision and guidance on how to use it.
 It’s lightweight and compact and can be used immediately for instant observation.
 With no computerized controls, software to deal with, or any additional accessories required that would inhibit the learning curve, the StarBlast 4.5 would be a great starter telescope for a kid that’s interested in astronomy.

-The StarBlast 4.5 Astro reflector telescope is an entry-level scope with good value.
+In my opinion the StarBlast 4.5 Astro reflector telescope is an entry-level scope with good value.

 You will need to buy several eyepieces which decreases its value, but with its wide and rich field of views, larger aperture for a beginner telescope, and a very easy to use and reliable mount, it quickly makes up for it.